Rovinj Old Town with colourful houses on the Adriatic

 Top Things to Do

-Explore the Old Town on Foot
+Explore the Old Town on foot

-Island Hopping
+Island hopping

-Sunset by the Harbor
+Sunset by the harbour

 Events, Culture & Nightlife